Alipsa/munin/README.md

 ![example report](docs/viewSampleReport.png)
 # Overview
-This is a reporting server that can run and display reports created in Renjin R on the web.
+Munin is a reporting server that can run and display reports created in Renjin R on the web.

-Currently, it supports R reports where the R program returns html or the mdr format (markdown with support for r code, similar to rmd - more on that further down).
+Currently, it supports R reports where the R code returns html, or the mdr format (markdown with support for r code, similar to rmd - more on that further down).

-This can be done by using the htmlcreator package for Renjin, e.g:
+Creating html from R code can be done by using the htmlcreator package for Renjin, e.g:
 ```r
 library('se.alipsa:htmlcreator')